okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/customize-tokens-returned-from-okta/add-custom-claim/index.md

 1. In the Admin Console, navigate to **Security** and then **API**.

-2. On the **Authorization Servers** tab, select the name of the authorization server and then click **Claims**.
+2. On the **Authorization Servers** tab, select the name of the Custom Authorization Server (or select **default** when you use the `default` Custom Authorization Server) and then click **Claims**.
 Okta provides a default subject claim.
 You can edit that mapping or create your own claims.
 For this example, we are creating a custom claim.

 3. Click **Add Claim**, and then configure the claim settings: